Galaxy and Halo Root Systems: Fingerprints of Mass Assembly: Results

 As a first quantitative measurement of the root systems, we use a multiscale `blob' finder (where a blob is roughly circular) on spherical shells in voxel-length radius increments from the root-system centroid.
 Instead of making a decisive cut for each blob as to whether it counts as a root or not, we sum up a probabilistic field that quantifies blobbiness, and also scales with the mass in the blob.
 We would like to detect clear branching events as well in the root system, but this probabilistic summing makes that more challenging.
 The Appendix contains details of this procedure, and Fig.\ \ref{fig:filamentarity_mass} shows the results.

-At fixed shell radius, from $r\sim 30$-80 ckpc/$h$, the filamentarity generally goes up with halo mass.
+At fixed shell radius, from $r\sim 30$-80 ckpc/$h$, the filamentarity generally increases with halo mass.
 The filamentarity also generally increases with radius for a given curve (corresponding to a single 20-halo mass bin).
-The slope of the upper limit of the curves is $f\propto r^1$, which is a substantial rise, but it rises slower than the surface area of the shell ($\propto r^2$), which might be the expected rise if the blob-finding were due to noise.
+The slope of the upper limit of the curves is filamentarity $f\propto r^1$, which is substantial, but is less steep than the surface area of the shell ($\propto r^2$); this is the expected rise if the blob-finding were due to noise.
 The rise suggests branching, since new roots arise at larger radius.
-This rise persists throughout the range of radius for high-mass haloes, but it turns over for lower-mass haloes, indicating less branching in these root systems.
+This rise persists throughout the radius range of each curve for high-mass haloes, but it turns over for lower-mass haloes, indicating less branching in these root systems.